Alexmhack/django_airways/README.md

 # Build and Test
 1. create project in the git repo with django-admin startproject command
 2. run server and commit the changes

-For the complete tutorial for this django webapp fill the contact form at [codementor.tk](http://www.codementor.tk).
-Will contact soon...